AmitXShukla/RPA/README.md

 ---

-I am Amit Shukla, and I have been working on automating RPA tasks for over a decade now.
+I'm Amit Shukla, and I have been working on automating RPA tasks for over a decade now.
 Since the recent launch of ChatGPT, I am exploring ways to use its coding skills to automate small daily routines.

 In this RPA series, we will use ChatGPT's code writing skills to build a trading bot from scratch.
 I do not view ChatGPT as a threat to my job, at least not yet.
 Instead, I believe it can assist me in writing smarter solutions to solve more significant problems.